ligato/docs/docs/developer-guide/kvscheduler.md

 ### Introduction

-The KV Scheduler is a transaction-based configuration processing system.
-It includes a generic mechanism for dependency resolution between configuration items.
-The KV Scheduler ships as a separate plugin, and is used by all VPP and Linux plugins.
+The KV Scheduler core plugin addresses dependency resolution, and computes the proper programming sequence for multiple interdependent configuration items.
+It works with VPP and Linux agents on the southbound (SB) side, and external data stores and rpc clients on the northbound (NB) side.

 ---